Showing posts with label tunica. Show all posts

 A-12 Blackbird Spy

-We walked through the aircraft Pavilion and saw exhibits, including an A-12 Blackbird Spy, a Tuskegee Airman's P-SID Mustang, a Vietnam PBR River patrol boat, and many other military bombers and flying planes.
+We walked through the aircraft Pavilion and saw exhibits, including an A-12 Blackbird spy plane, a Tuskegee Airmen's P-51 Mustang, a Vietnam PBR River patrol boat, and many other military aircraft.

-We saw the galley of photos in the Battleship Memorial Park.
-Christmas music was playing over the radio, and the park was covered in Christmas decorations.
+We saw the photo gallery at the Battleship Memorial Park.
+Christmas music played on the radio, and the park was decked with decorations.

 Day 9-10: November 29, 30, 2001